juanelas/node-browser-skel/README.md

 - `chai` points to chai;
 - `_pkg` points to your package (all your JavaScript exports).
 For compatibility with CJS you cannot access a default export as `_pkg()` and MUST use `_pkg.default()` instead

+You can also use a `.env` file with environment variables that can be accessed in `process.env` in your tests' source files.

 ## Installation

 Clone this repo to your desired project directory (`my-project` in the following example) and reset the git.